 FOR THE PHILOSOPHICAL MARNGROOK FAN

-But enough of my gabbin, let’s see who’s going to be left alive after Round V.
+But enough of my gabbin.
+Let’s see who’s going flyin after the Grand Final.

 Good tipping and even better punting.